Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 ![Anatomy of Action](anatomy-action.png)
 - As in perception, we can describe the motor system as a hierarchical organization with the spinal cord at the bottom and cortical regions at the top.
 ![Figure 8.2](figure8-2.png)
-- Effector: a part of the body that can move.
+- *Effector*: a part of the body that can move.
 - Review of alpha motor neurons, spinal interneurons, and reflex.
 - Two subcortical structures that play a key role in motor control
     - Cerebellum